MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 Reviewing these guidelines can help you avoid issues that frequently cause apps to fail Microsoft Teams store and AppSource submission.
 These guidelines complement the Microsoft [commercial marketplace certification policies](https://docs.microsoft.com/legal/marketplace/certification-policies) and will be updated frequently to reflect new Teams capabilities, user feedback, and changes to business rules.

 > [!TIP]
-> Some guidelines may not be applicable to you.
-For example, if your app doesn't include a bot, you can ignore that section.
+> Some guidelines may not be applicable to your app.
+For example, if your app doesn't include a bot, you can ignore bot-related guidelines.

 ## 1.0 Value proposition